 - Piper Alderman were the opposition solicitors in a claim filed against our client in respect of a trade debt.
 After filing and serving the defence we prepared, we wrote to Piper Alderman and argued that their client’s claim had no real prospects of success, after which their client agreed to discontinue the proceeding and pay our clients costs.

 - Lander & Rogers Lawyers are the opposition lawyers in a matter involving removal of a managing director by our client company and an unfair dismissal claim brought against it.
 Their client was removed from the company and has since been charged by police with multiple charges of fraud.
-The unfair dismissal remains on foot but is now looking somewhat grim for their client.

 - We also represent clients in matters in which K&L Gates are the opposition lawyers in a trademark dispute and Carter Newell Lawyers are the opposition lawyers in an agency dispute.